 - It improves your overall quality of life

-The key to becoming more active when you have a heart condition is to plan ahead and know what to expect.
+The key to becoming more active when you have a heart condition or after a serious event is to plan ahead and know what to expect.
 The following steps will help guide you each step of the way.